Lady Mi: Life

 Lady Mi was from Qu County (朐縣), Donghai Commandery (東海郡), which is present-day Lianyungang, Jiangsu.
 She had two brothers: Mi Zhu and Mi Fang from the influential and wealthy Mi clan in the Xu Province (present-day northern Jiangsu), who previously served the warlord Tao Qian.
 After Tao Qian's death, they supported Liu Bei to be the Governor of Xu Province and joined his side.
 When Lü Bu led his forces to seize Xiapi (下邳; present-day Pizhou, Jiangsu), the capital of Xu Province from Zhang Fei.
 Mi Zhu sponsored Liu Bei with all of his family wealth and Lady Mi become Liu Bei's first wife during his family absence.
 Some domestic complications must have followed, for we are told Liu Bei made peace with Lü Bu soon afterwards and his family was returned to him.
 Lady Mi is never referred to again.

-Liu Bei's family was captured once more by Lü Bu in 198, to be again returned later, and in 200 he was obliged to abandon his dependants to Cao Cao: that group never rejoined him.
-Had the Lady Mi been involved in those later incidents, one might expect that she would have been mentioned so she probably died earlier about 197.
+Liu Bei's family was captured once more by Lü Bu in 198, to be again returned later, and in 200 he was obliged to abandon his dependents to Cao Cao: that group never rejoined him.
+Had the Lady Mi been involved in those later incidents, one might expect that she would have been mentioned, so she probably died earlier about 197.